 By Teachers, For Teachers

-As an English teacher I used to snub Twitter as a completely informal, dumbed-down platform that restricted any potentially valuable communication down to 140 characters.
+As an English teacher I used to snub Twitter in the classroom as a completely informal, dumbed-down platform that restricted any potentially valuable communication down to 140 characters.
 Then I got my own account – @BuffEnglish – and decided to see what all the tweeting was about.
-What Twitter offered to me was immensely different from what I expected.
+What Twitter in the classroom offered to me was immensely different from what I expected.

 I joined Twitter to find a new way to connect with my students.
 Since “all the kids were using it,” I thought that if I set up a professional account then I could just use it to share additional information with them.
 However, I realized that there’s a lot more than just teens on this platform.
 Within a few days I was following Mark Cuban, the Pope, Margaret Atwood, a variety of top-tier news sources, and lots and lots of other teachers.